Monday, December 19, 2016

 Holistic Treatment for Perianal Fistulas in Dogs

-Perianal fistulas, or anal furunculosis, is a condition in dogs that causes painful, ulcerated tracts or tunnels around the anus.
+Canine anal fistulas or anal furunculosis, is a condition in dogs that causes painful, ulcerated tracts or tunnels around the anus.
 They can be deep and may extend inward, causing discomfort and inflammation.
 Dogs with perianal fistulas often experience symptoms such as pain, swelling, redness, discharge, and difficulty or discomfort during bowel movements.

 • Immune system dysfunction - An abnormal immune response is thought to play a significant role in the development of perianal fistulas.
 Dogs with compromised immune systems or autoimmune disorders may be more susceptible to this condition.